 Different types of problems and issues come and go in this country, some of which are much more dangerous and impacting than others.
-One problem that has been consistently getting worse and worse as the years go by has been that of drug and alcohol abuse and addiction and all of the problems and crisis factors that come about with substance abuse.
+One problem that has been consistently getting worse as the years go by has been that of drug and alcohol abuse and addiction.
 Truly, drug and alcohol addiction has played a big part in the missed successes that people have missed out on because of this.
 Marijuana use, in particular, has been the downfall of many students in past years as well as in these present days.

-A new study done in the Netherlands has recently added to our constant debates about marijuana in this nation.
-Marijuana constantly gets discussed and talked about left and right, and marijuana is a big part of the core of debates about drugs and their true effects in general.
-Marijuana acceptance has without a doubt been gaining ground in this country, with more and more people finding themselves at a loss for what to do about that.
+A new study done in the Netherlands has recently added to our constant debates about marijuana use in this nation.
+Marijuana use constantly gets discussed and talked about left and right, and marijuana is a big part of the core of debates about drugs and their true effects in general.
+The acceptance of marijuana use has without a doubt been gaining ground in this country, with more and more people finding themselves at a loss for what to do about it.
 Just since the turn of the century, marijuana has been legalized in several states, and medical marijuana has been made available in over a dozen more.

 Researchers at the Maastricht University in the Netherlands have gone a step further in this arena.
 They analyzed grades of students who could not access marijuana, as the city of Maastricht has since 2011 cut down seriously on marijuana sales.

 In 2011, Maastricht City banned the sale of marijuana completely for people who did not have a Dutch, German, or Belgian passport.
 Then, in 2016 and 2017, the Maastricht University studied the average grades of students from countries not in the three above (about half of their student body and about eight thousand students in all).